Dave-team/Knowledge-base/Business principles.md

 - Do I fully understand what I am presenting or do I need some more info from someone?
 - Do I know the reasons behind we did things in a certain way?
 - Prepare questions that I want to ask also
+- Review notes last meeting
 - Scout first: Do everything you can to avoid a meeting where you don’t know what the stakeholders expect from you.
 A quick 5-minute sit-down a few days before the “real” meeting goes a long way to making sure everyone is on the same page when the meeting happens.

+**Running meetings**
+- Pre meeting: brief about the goal, agenda
+- Start the next meeting with the action items of last meeting
+- Tips to host a good meeting:
+    - Use the whiteboard to brainstorm, keep track of important items discussed
+    - Ask people to close their laptop where possible
+    - Lead the meeting and get it back on track if we went on a tangent.
+Remember the end time for any meeting, to avoid off-topics
+    - Conclude agenda points prior to moving on with a decision and an action and the person taking it is onboard and doesn't need any clarification to start working on it
+    - Ask if there are any concerns
+- Summarise the action items (SMART)
+- Thank the participants
+- General:
+  - Provide more input
+  - Determine in advance who leads the meeting
+  - IF I miss context: Say ‘I wasn’t part of the discussions - can we quickly recap what we;re trying to achieve here?
+- To discuss in catch-ups meetings:
+  - What are we all working on?
+  - Are there any questions / things we can help with?
+  - We have been thinking about doing X - is this something you would be interested in?
+We’re still very early stage and just gathering feedback.
+Think about: AI applications, what more can we build thats good for the business?

+**Minutes**
+- Date
+- Invites
+- Previous To-Dos
+- New To-Dos
+- Meeting notes:
+  - Discussion summary
+  - Decisions made
+  - Actions to be taken: what, what, when.
+- Consider the RAID method: Risks, Actions, Issues, Decisions
+- Consider taking minutes during the meeting whilst everyone can see what is being typed
+- When a meeting is longer or more complicated, ask two other to also take notes so you have a backup for when you are busy interacting with others

+**Follow-up**
+- Send a follow-up e-mail, with a summary and especially action items specifically outlined (who, what, when) and SMART

 ## Problem solving / Decision making
 - Make sure to fully understand the issue instead of making assumptions.
 Research everything you don't know.
 Write things down as you learn them to get a full picture of the problem